flashreport-io/java-spring-example/README.md

 # java-spring-example
-Spring boot application using flashreport.io api
+Spring application using flashreport.io api

+This application illustrates how our API can be accessed from a Spring application.